Concrete Air Meters and Indicators

 Air Meters and Indicators, continued

-Pressure meters provide quick, reliable results.
+1. The Pressure Method for Air Content utilizes pressure air meters to provide quick, reliable results.
 Using an upper chamber of air and a lower chamber of concrete, air is pressurized and released into the lower chamber.
 The bubbles formed by the concrete compressing under increased pressure are measured and used to determine the air content of the concrete.
+This method is best for lightweight or normal-weight concrete mixes.

 Humboldt provides a wide selection of Air Meters and Indicators to choose from.
 If you have questions or need help selecting equipment, please call us at 1.800.544.7220 or use our Ask Humboldt form.